 As your muscles contract your muscle fibers are placed under stress, they can only cope with a certain amount of stress before your muscle fibers reach failure.
 So to improve muscular endurance you must perform a high number of muscular contractions, over time this will increase the size of the muscle fibers and the number of capillaries, it will also increase the muscles ability to store carbohydrates (glycogen) which gives the muscles energy and allows them to complete muscular contractions.

-We have two different types of muscle fibers, Red (slow) twitch fibers and white (fast) twitch fibers.
+Two types of muscle fibers, Red (slow) twitch fibers and white (fast) twitch fibers.

-- White or fast twitch fibers are longer and they are better at providing short bursts of power or strength, however they have less ability to sustain a repeated movement, or in other words they are not as good when it comes to endurance, fast twitch fibers will fatigue quickly.
+- White or fast twitch fibers are longer and they are better at providing short bursts of power or strength, however they have less ability to sustain a repeated movement, or in other words they are not as good when it comes to endurance.
+Fast twitch fibers will fatigue quickly.

 The type of muscle fibers that we have is a genetic thing, so our ability to improve at muscular endurance is limited by our genetics.
 With that being said, everybody can still improve our bodies ability to repeat a muscular motion.